1231301695/TT4L_G6_Requirements_Project/SRS.md

 Limitations: Caching stores data in RAM, which is limited and expensive.
 If the cache size grows too large, it can consume critical memory needed for real-time processes.
 Furthermore, If the cache is not properly invalidated or refreshed, users may see outdated information, such as old grades or attendance records, leading to inconsistencies.

-Requirement: The system should be deployable on a server with at least 256 GB SSD storage, supporting data retention for a minimum of 7 years.

 4\. **Session Management**